VendavalSC/archbook/README.md

 ### Developer mode
 When you have your chromebook model, you have to turn on the Developer Mode.
 This might be different for other chromebooks model, search your developer mode keys.
-Be careful—this will erase all local data on your Chromebook..
+Be careful—this will erase all local data on your Chromebook.
 Turn on developer mode by:
 - Power off
 - Esc + Refresh + Power
 - When you see a recuperation panel, press Ctrl + D